caseycas/CacheModelPackage/README.md

 This package is set up to be able to swap out different language models and train and test with them.
 The cache model is then built on top of them.
 For convenience, I've provided binaries for SRILM and MITLM that have worked for me on linux (Ubuntu 15.10) and Mac OS X (10.11), under evaluation/srilm or evaluation/mitlm.
 If these binaries do not work for you, I've included some instructions to compile them from source.
 Currently, it seems the SRILM binary is portable to other systems, but MITLM must be compiled from source on your own machine.

+# KenLM

+KenLm is currently the preferred language model to use.
+Mitlm gets slightly worse scores, and Srilm occasionally reportes probably values greater than 1 for some tokens when going above 3-grams.
+Instructions on building KenLM from source can be found [here](https://kheafield.com/code/kenlm/), but are copied here for convenience.

+    wget -O - https://kheafield.com/code/kenlm.tar.gz |tar xz
+    mkdir kenlm/build
+    cd kenlm/build
+    cmake ..
+    make -j2

+Then, in your lm.ini file, you'll want to link to <kenlm_path>/bin/lmplz

 # Mitlm